Krasobas/shop_parser/README.md

 To run the application use the command below:

-`java -jar target/shop_parser.jar path` where `path` is directory with source files or a source file
+`java -jar target/shop_parser.jar path` where `path` is directory with source files or a source file.

+As a source file application can read `.txt` file with URLs or `.pdf` file.

 As result application return a CSV file for each source located in `shop_parser/results`.